This article has links to products and services we recommend, which we may make a commission from.

 Known nationwide for the comprehensive collection of celebrity chefs and world-class restaurants, Las Vegas is a culinary powerhouse.

-If you are looking to experience the best Vegas off-Strip dining and immerse yourself in the local food scene, this is your perfect Las Vegas food guide.
+If you are looking to experience Las Vegas restaurants off the strip and immerse yourself in the local food scene, this is your perfect guide.

 Container Park, an urban park, part of the downtown revitalization project, offers a mix of restaurants and bars, independently and locally owned.